Grocery trade strategy

 Market

-In 2023, the Finnish grocery retail market totalled some €23 billion (incl.
-VAT), representing a growth of some 6.0% (Finnish Grocery Trade Association’s statistics).
-Strong rise in food prices grew the whole grocery trade market in euro terms.
-Strong food price inflation decreased volumes, but grew sales in euro terms.
-Consumer purchase behaviour emphasises price, often favouring more affordable alternatives.
-Price competition in the Finnish grocery trade market has intensified further due to the rise in prices.
-Online grocery sales have continued to grow.
+In 2024, the Finnish grocery retail market totalled some €23.4 billion (incl.
+VAT), representing an increase of some 2.0% (Finnish Grocery Trade Association’s statistics).
+Consumer purchase behaviour emphasised price, often opting for more affordable alternatives.
+Price competition in the Finnish grocery trade market intensified further as consumer purchasing power weakened.
+Online grocery sales continued to grow.

 Market shares